Let's Go Fly a Coot: Plot

+Production

+In March 2015, Entertainment Weekly reported that Carice van Houten would guest star as Milhouse's Dutch cousin, Annika, who would spark Bart's romantic interest.
+The actress followed some of the show's writers on Twitter, and since they were Game of Thrones fans, they invited her to a table read.
+There, they joked that she could be Milhouse's cousin because they shared last names.
+Several months later, she was offered that role.
+The recording session took about one hour.
+Van Houten commented that the process was very efficient, and she was allowed to exaggerate her performance.

+Cultural references

+The scene with the CEO of big birthday yelling at Homer is a parody of the scene in the 1976 film Network with Ned Beatty's character.
+Homer and Grampa watch the film The Exhaustibles 3: Arthritis Will Unite Us, a parody of The Expendables film series.
+Homer names Chappie as part of a list of dystopian future movies.

 Reception

 The episode received a 1.3 rating and was watched by a total of 3.12 million people.

 Dennis Perkins of The A.V.
 Club gave the episode a C−, saying "There are ghosts of any number of potentially fruitful stories all through ‘Let’s Go Fly A Coot’, none of which the writers (it’s credited to Jeff Westbrook) develop beyond their most basic, cursory outlines.
 Even if the episode were stacked floor-to-ceiling with great jokes and character moments, this would still be a rushed, frenetic 22 minutes.
 As it is, it’s as forgettable and poorly constructed as any Simpsons in the last few seasons."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He did not love the episode, saying it had a dull edge despite having fresh ideas.